 8.1.2.3 The following requirements shall be met:

-The mean emission rate of the test sample shall not deviate from the nominal emission rate, qn by more than 5 percent for Category A, nor more than 10 percent for Category B.
+The mean emission rate of the test sample shall not deviate from the nominal emission rate qn by more than 5 percent for Category A, nor more than 10 percent for Category B.

-The coefficient of variation, Cv of the emission rate of the test sample shall not exceed 5 percent for Category A nor more than 10 percent for Category B.
+The coefficient of variation Cv of the emission rate of the test sample shall not exceed 5 percent for Category A nor more than 10 percent for Category B.

-For multiple outlet emitters, the requirements in (a) and (b) shall apply both to the emission rates of the individual outlets and to the emission rates of the complete emitters.
+For multiple outlet emitters, the requirements in a) and b) shall apply both to the emission rates of the individual outlets and to the emission rates of the complete emitters.

 8.1.3 Regulated Emitters

-8.1.3.1 Condition the emitters in the test sample by operating them for 1 hour minimum at an emitter inlet pressure equal to the pressure at the middle of the working pressure range.
-At the beginning of conditioning, the emitters shall be operated three times at about Pmax and three times at about Pmin each operation to be maintained for at least 3 minutes.
-During the last 10 minutes of conditioning, the pressure shall be maintained at the mid-point of the regulation range.
+8.1.3.1 Condition the emitters in the test sample by operating them for 1 h minimum at an emitter inlet pressure equal to the pressure at the middle of the working pressure range.
+At the beginning of conditioning the emitters shall be operated three times at about Pmax and three times at about Pmin each operation to be maintained for at least 3 min.
+During the last 10 min of conditioning the pressure shall be maintained at the mid-point of the regulation range.

-8.1.3.2 Immediately after, and without altering the inlet pressure, test the emitters according to 8.1.2 but at the mid-point of the regulation range.
+8.1.3.2 Immediately after and without altering the inlet pressure test the emitters according to 8.1.2 but at the mid-point of the regulation range.

 8.1.3.3 The emitters shall comply with the requirements of 8.1.2.